johnsylvain/pagine/markdown/docs.md

 ## Setup
 A small amount of setup is needed to get up and running with Pagine.
-As of `1.1.X`, you need a module bundler to use Pagine in your projects.
-Install via npm or yarn;
+Pagine can be installed via npm/yarn or by way of download;

 __npm__
 ```